The Hebrew Calendar

 This calendar was determined from the ancient Babylonian calendar which was adopted by the Hebrews during their enforced sojourn.
-This, defines the commencement of a month with sighting the first crescent of a new moon.
-This method determines the first day of each month.
+This, defines the commencement of a month with sighting the first crescent of a new moon and as set out above, has a 24 hour days from sunset to sunset.
+This method of lunar sighting determines the first day of each month.
 The High Priest waited until the first crescent of the new moon was sighted before declaring the commencement of a new month.

 Due to this delay, dates determined with this methodology are some 16 to 40 hours later than dates determined by the Hebrew creation calendar.
 This will explain to you why some sources are a day apart in their determination of Feast dates.